kevinjohnsongeno/SQL-Pipeline-ETL-Simulation/README.md

 ### 1️⃣ Extract
 - Raw sales data from a CSV file is imported into a **staging table**.
 - This table acts as a temporary workspace for initial data inspection and validation.
-- Original data remains intact for traceability and reproducibility.
+- The original data remains intact for traceability and reproducibility.

 ### 2️⃣ Transform
 - Data cleaning and transformation are performed on the staging table.
 - Duplicates, null values, and invalid records are removed.
-- Text fields are standardized, numeric fields are validated, and date formats are normalized.
+- Text fields are standardized, numeric fields validated, and date formats normalized.
-- Cleaned data is stored in a **cleaned table** ready for production loading.
+- The cleaned data is stored in a **cleaned table** ready for production loading.

 ### 3️⃣ Load
-- Clean, validated data is moved to **production tables** structured for analytics.
+- Clean, validated data is moved into a **production table** designed for analytics.
-- Additional computed metrics such as **Total Amount (Quantity × Price)** are included.
+- Computed metrics such as **Total Amount (Quantity × Price)** are included.
-- Data is timestamped during the load process for tracking and historical reference.
+- Each record is timestamped during the load process for tracking.

 ### 4️⃣ Audit and Automation
-- An **audit log** records every ETL operation, storing:
+- An **audit log** records every ETL operation, capturing:
-  - Source and destination table names
+  - Source and destination tables
-  - Number of records processed
-  - Row ranges and timestamps
+  - Row ranges, record counts, and timestamps
-- Automated **SQL triggers** are used to insert audit entries automatically whenever new records are added to production tables.
+- Automated **SQL triggers** ensure audit entries are logged automatically when data is inserted into production tables.

 ### 5️⃣ Export and Verification
-- Final **production tables** can be used for analytics dashboards, reports, or further data modeling.
+- Final **production tables** are verified for completeness and accuracy.
+- Outputs can be exported as CSV files for reporting or business analysis.
-- This ensures **data consistency**, **traceability**, and **process automation**.
+- This ensures **data consistency**, **traceability**, and **repeatability**.

 ---